Ostensible Subcontractor Rule: Primary and Vital Contract Requirements

 Small business size determinations often prove fatal when there is little past performance information available regarding the small business offeror.
 Although the FAR allows for a neutral rating for lack of experience, both the SBA and OHA have ruled that “it is appropriate to consider a prime contractor’s experience as part of an ‘ostensible subcontractor rule’ analysis, because such matters are relevant to whether the prime contractor can perform independently from the subcontractor.”
 See Size Appeal of Assessment & Training Solutions Consulting Corp., SBA No. SIZ-5228, at 7 (2011).

 Get help filing or defending allegations of violating the Ostensible Subcontractor definition.
-Call our SBA size standards protest and ostensible subcontractor lawyers at 1-866-601-5518 for a FREE Initial Consultation.
+Call our SBA size standards protest and ostensible subcontractor rule lawyers at 1-866-601-5518 for a FREE Initial Consultation.

 Comments are closed.